salockhart/salockhart.github.io/_presentations/microfrontends-&-module-federation.md

 - And the rest of our application is going to be made up of all those slices we made.
 Let's call these **remotes**.
   - They're going to be responsible for exporting modules that our host can load.
   - They're going to be responsible for all of our business logic.
+- So how do we stitch these together?

 ---